apohllo/ror-tasks/task-3/Readme.md

 tests.
 This is the moment when unit tests come into play.
 Acceptance tests allow for identifying the key entry points of the system - that is the elements the external actors of the system play with.
-So the next step after writing the acceptance tests is writing the unit tests are written for the identified classes.
+So the next step after writing the acceptance tests is writing the unit tests for the identified classes.

 Writing the tests for the "entry" classes allows for the identification of the other classes that cooperate with them.
 For sure this process is not straight